 The Accepting Additional Mesh Peerings subfield in the Mesh Capability field in the received Beacon or Probe Response frame equals 1.

-The mesh STA supports the data rates indicated by the BSSBasicRateSet of the received Beacon or Probe Response frame.

-If both the scanning mesh STA and the discovered neighbor STA are HT STAs, the STA has the same value in the Basic HT-MCS Set field of the HT Operation parameter of the MLME-START.request primitive as the received Beacon or Probe Response frame indicates for the neighbor mesh STA.

-If both the scanning mesh STA and the discovered neighbor STA are VHT STAs, the mesh STA uses the same value for the Basic VHT-MCS And NSS Set field in its VHT Operation element as received in the Beacon or Probe Response frame from the neighbor mesh STA.

-If both the scanning mesh STA and the discovered neighbor STA are HE STAs, the mesh STA uses the same value for the Basic HE-MCS And NSS Set field in its HE Operation element as received in the Beacon or Probe Response frame from the neighbor mesh STA.(11ax)

 If the scanning mesh STA has dot11MeshSecurityActivated equal to true and the dot11MeshActiveAuthenticationProtocol is ieee8021x (2), either the scanning mesh STA has an active connection to an AS or the discovered mesh STA has the Connected to AS subfield in the Mesh Formation field in the Mesh Configuration element equal to 1 in the received Beacon or Probe Response frame.

 Reference: